Skip to content

 USE button uses the event (for start line, it sets it as current start line end or set the time).
 For media, button is named as View and it shows the media.

-END – moves the end slider to the start of the event (useful for playing the videos)
+END moves the end slider to the start of the event, which is useful when playing video.

 Maneuvers Screen